 - Features You’ll Want

 How to Choose a Rifle Scope for a .308?

-If you’re looking for a new scope whether it’s for a short-barreled FN scar, an exotic tikka ctr or your standby X-bolt there’s an excellent new scope out there tailor made for your .308.
-Here’s a few tips and tricks to choose the best one for your rifle and a few recommendations if you’ve never bought a scope before.
+If you’re looking for a new scope whether it’s for a short-barreled FN scar, an exotic tikka ctr or your standby X-bolt, there’s an excellent new scope out there tailor made for your .308.
+Here’s a few tips and tricks to choose the best 308 scope for your rifle and a few recommendations if you’ve never bought a scope before.

 Size & Weight

 Over the years optics have been getting lighter and lighter.
 At the same time manufacturers are able to come out with optics with larger and larger objective bells.
 In fact, it’s not uncommon these days to see AR 15’s outfitted with scopes that have 56 mm objective bells.
 This is not necessarily a bad thing, but the larger and heavier your scope is, the more of a hindrance is going to be.